albertdbio/albertdbio/README.md

 My favorites text editor is Emacs but I also enjoy modal editors like Vim.
 Ultimately I like to combine each of them, whether that be through Spacemacs or custom configurations such as with Hammerspoon.

+I also have an interest in mathematics and physics.
+I find beautiful that equations can describe the world quite accurately and belive that computers can help us understand not just the physical world but also the world of mathematics.

 <!--
 **albertdbio/albertdbio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.